-CURRICULUM – JUNIORS
+CURRICULUM OVERVIEW – JUNIORS

 We firmly believe in providing children with a strong appreciation and love of sport and being active.
 We run a vast range of extra-curricular activities, catering for many different interests, and provide many opportunities for our children to represent the school and their houses in regular competitions and sporting events.